jashandeep-sohi/pyds/docs/userguide.rst

 ----------
 A PDS label is made up of a series of statements, which can be of different types.
-They are represented in this module by instances of either an :class:`Attribute`, :class:`Group` or :class:`Object`.
+They are represented in this module by instances of an :class:`Attribute`, a :class:`Group`, or an :class:`Object`.

 .. rubric:: Attribute